Matuco19/Commify/README.md

 ### Commify Providers

-Commify currently supports only5 providers:
+Commify currently supports only 6 providers:

 - [ollama](https://ollama.com/): ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
 - [gpt4free](https://github.com/xtekky/gpt4free): gpt4free is an AI-Based Software Package that Reverse-Engineers APIs to Grant Anyone Free Access to Popular and powerful AI Models.